mturk/cygwrun/README.md

 When the `PROGRAM` finishes, the return value of the program is returned as Cygwrun exit code.

-In case the return value is larger then `125`, it will be truncated to `125`.
+In case the return value is larger then `110`, it will be truncated to `110`.

+Return values from `111` to `125` are generated by Cygwrun in case of failure.

+Return value `126` is returned in case the `PROGRAM` cannot be executed.

+Return value `127` is returned in case the `PROGRAM` cannot be found.

 ## License